JensKlimke/jk/.junie/guidelines.md

 - Check if the specification and the implementation are consistent, e.g., that the new feature doesn't affect old requirements or the implemented features don't contradict the specified tasks.
 - Run an integration test by executing the docker-compose stack.

+### Feature Removal Guidelines

+When removing features, components, or functionality from the project:

+- If a feature, component etc. shall be deleted, follow the same rules as with creating features (bottom-up or top-down)
+- Check all other components and features to be indipendent from the removed functionality and clean-up code, which was related and is not needed anymore.
+Refactor and simplify the remaining code, if this makes sense due to the removal.
+- Clean-up the code base and the documentation.
+Remove unused files and docs.

 ## Specification Maintenance Guidelines